History of Wales: Norman invasion

 Standard of Bleddyn ap Cynfyn, King of Powys 1063-1075.

 Within four years of the Battle of Hastings (1066), England had been completely subjugated by the Normans.
 William I of England established a series of lordships, allocated to his most powerful warriors, along the Welsh border, their boundaries fixed only to the east (where they met other feudal properties inside England).
 Starting in the 1070s, these lords began conquering land in southern and eastern Wales, west of the River Wye.
 The frontier region, and any English-held lordships in Wales, became known as Marchia Wallie, the Welsh Marches, in which the Marcher lords were subject to neither English nor Welsh law.
 The extent of the March varied as the fortunes of the Marcher lords and the Welsh princes ebbed and flowed.

 At the time of the Norman conquest of England in 1066, the dominant ruler in Wales was Bleddyn ap Cynfyn, who was king of Gwynedd and Powys.
 The initial Norman successes were in the south, where William Fitz Osbern overran Gwent before 1070.
 By 1074, the forces of the Earl of Shrewsbury were ravaging Deheubarth.

-The killing of Bleddyn ap Cynfyn in 1075 led to civil war and gave the Normans an opportunity to seize lands in North Wales.
+The killing of Bleddyn ap Cynfyn in 1075 led to civil war and gave the Normans an opportunity to seize lands in northern Wales.
 In 1081 Gruffudd ap Cynan, who had just won the throne of Gwynedd from Trahaearn ap Caradog at the Battle of Mynydd Carn was enticed to a meeting with the Earl of Chester and Earl of Shrewsbury and promptly seized and imprisoned, leading to the seizure of much of Gwynedd by the Normans.
 In the south William the Conqueror advanced into Dyfed founding castles and mints at St David's and Cardiff.
 Rhys ap Tewdwr of Deheubarth was killed in 1093 in Brycheiniog, and his kingdom was seized and divided between various Norman lordships.
 The Norman conquest of Wales appeared virtually complete.